-Unlike the CMIP5 historical simulations referred to above, some CMIP5 predictions were initialized from the observed climate state during the late 1990s and the early 21st century.
-There is medium evidence that these initialized predictions show a GMST lower by about 0.05°C to 0.1°C compared to the historical (uninitialized) simulations and maintain this lower GMST during the first few years of the simulation.
-In some initialized models this lower GMST occurs in part because they correctly simulate a shift, around 2000, from a positive to a negative phase of the Inter-decadal Pacific Oscillation (IPO).
-However, the improvement of this phasing of the IPO through initialization is not universal across the CMIP5 predictions.
-Moreover, although part of the GMST reduction through initialization indeed results from initializing at the correct phase of internal variability, another part may result from correcting a model bias that was caused by incorrect past forcing or incorrect model response to past forcing, especially in the ocean.
-The relative magnitudes of these effects are at present unknown; moreover, the quality of a forecasting system cannot be evaluated from a single prediction (here, a 10-year prediction within (continued on next page)
+Unlike the CMIP5 historical simulations referred to above, some CMIP5 predictions were initialised from the observed climate state during the late 1990s and the early 21st century.
+There is medium evidence that these initialised predictions show a GMST lower by about 0.05°C to 0.1°C compared to the historical (uninitialised) simulations and maintain this lower GMST during the first few years of the simulation.
+In some initialised models this lower GMST occurs in part because they correctly simulate a shift, around 2000, from a positive to a negative phase of the Interdecadal Pacific Oscillation.
+However, the improvement of this phasing of the Interdecadal Pacific Oscillation through initialisation indeed results from initialising at the correct phase of internal variability, another part may result from correcting a model bias that was caused by incorrect past forcing or incorrect model response to past forcing, especially in the ocean.
+The relative magnitudes of these effects are at present unknown; moreover, the quality of a forecasting system cannot be evaluated from a single prediction (here, a ten-year prediction within the period 1998-

-the period 1998-2012).
-Overall, there is medium confidence that initialization leads to simulations of GMST during 1998-2012 that are more consistent with the observed trend hiatus than are the uninitialized CMIP5 historical simulations, and that the hiatus is in part a consequence of internal variability that is predictable on the multi-year time scale. {11.1, 11.2.3; Boxes 2.5, 9.2, 11.1, 11.2}
+2012).
+Overall, there is medium confidence that initialisation leads to simulations of GMST during 1998-2012 that are more consistent with the observed trend hiatus than are the uninitialised CMIP5 historical simulations, and that the hiatus is in part a consequence of internal variability that is predictable on the multiyear timescale. {11.1, 11.2.3; Box 11.1, 11.2, 2.5, 9.2;}

-Radiative Forcing
+(b) Radiative Forcing

-On decadal to interdecadal time scales and under continually increasing ERF, the forced component of the GMST trend responds to the ERF trend relatively rapidly and almost linearly (medium confidence).
+On decadal to interdecadal timescales and under continually increasing effective radiative forcing (ERF), the forced component of the GMST trend responds to the ERF trend relatively rapidly and almost linearly (medium confidence).
 The expected forced-response GMST trend is related to the ERF trend by a factor that has been estimated for the 1% per year CO2 increases in the CMIP5 ensemble as 2.0 [1.3 to 2.7] W m-2 °C-1 (90% uncertainty range).
 Hence, an ERF trend can be approximately converted to a forced-response GMST trend, permitting an assessment of how much of the change in the GMST trends shown in Box TS.3, Figure 1 is due to a change in ERF trend. {Box 9.2}

-The AR5 best-estimate ERF trend over 1998-2011 is 0.22 [0.10 to 0.34] W m-2 per decade (90% uncertainty range), which is substantially lower than the trend over 1984-1998 (0.32 [0.22 to 0.42] W m-2 per decade; note that there was a strong volcanic eruption in 1982) and the trend over 1951-2011 (0.31 [0.19 to 0.40] W m-2 per decade; Box TS.3, Figure 1d-f; the end year 2011 is chosen because data availability is more limited than for GMST).
-The resulting forced-response GMST trend would approximately be 0.12 [0.05 to 0.29] °C per decade, 0.19 [0.09 to 0.39] °C per decade, and 0.18 [0.08 to 0.37] °C per decade for the periods 1998-2011, 1984-1998, and 1951-2011, respectively (the uncertainty ranges assume that the range of the conversion factor to GMST trend and the range of ERF trend itself are independent).
-The AR5 best-estimate ERF forcing trend difference between 1998-2011 and 1951-2011 thus might explain about one-half (0.05 °C per decade) of the observed GMST trend difference between these periods (0.06 to 0.08 °C per decade, depending on observational data set). {8.5.2}
+The AR5 best-estimate ERF trend over 1998-2011 is 0.23 [0.12 to 0.34] W m-2 per decade (90% uncertainty range), which is substantially lower than the trend over 1984-1998 (0.34 [0.24 to 0.44] W m-2 per decade; note that there was a strong volcanic eruption in 1982) and the trend over 1951-2011 (0.30 [0.20 to 0.40] W m-2 per decade; Box TS.3, Figure 1d-f; the end year 2011 is chosen because data availability is more limited than for GMST).
+The resulting forced-response GMST trend would approximately be 0.13 [0.06 to 0.31] °C per decade, 0.19 [0.10 to 0.40] °C per decade, and 0.17 [0.08 to 0.36] °C per decade for the periods 1998-2011, 1984-1998, and 1951-2011, respectively (the uncertainty ranges assume that the range of the conversion factor to GMST trend and the range of ERF trend itself are independent).
+The AR5 best-estimate ERF forcing trend difference between 1998-2011 and 1951-2011 thus might explain about one-half (0.04 °C per decade) of the observed GMST trend difference between these periods (0.06 to 0.08 °C per decade, depending on observational data set). {8.5.2}